aryelgois/bank-interchange/README.md

 # Example

-There is an example simulating an e-Comerce.
-You can choose between CNAB240 and CNAB400, and there are just minor differences between the required data.
+There is a well designed example you can explore!
+It shows a simple way to implement the package in a website.

+You can insert data in the Database, generate bank billets and shipping files.
+These shipping files can be viewed in both CNAB240 and CNAB400.
+Also, there is a simple Return File analyzer.

 # TODO

-I know, the script is not working yet..
+The script kinda works..
 It's under development.

+- [ ] Code review
 - [ ] Real world test CNAB240 and CNAB400.
 - [x] Write the Return File interpreter for CNAB240 and CNAB400.
-  - [ ] Make it interact with the Database
+  - [x] Make it interact with the Database
-  - [ ] It should receive the data somehow.. fetch from the bank's site or provide as local files?
+  - [ ] It should receive the data somehow.. fetch from the bank's site or provide a user input?
 - [ ] Create hooks for Return Files.
   - [ ] A nice interface to integrate with one's website.